Frequently Asked Questions: CONCEPT

 Q: Can I use programming language 'XYZ' with the GTK-server?

-A: In order to use the GTK-server, the client programming language has to fullfill two requirements: 1) be able to launch an external binary asynchronuously, and 2) be able to communicate with a 2-way pipe, or a file (named pipe), or with TCP/IP or UDP/IP.
+A: In order to use the GTK-server, the client programming language has to fullfill only one requirement: be able to launch an external binary asynchronuously.
+This is already sufficient for the IPC interface!

 Q: The language I want to use is not mentioned on this website!